How It Works

 BMI Calculator Logic

-What Is the BMI Calculator?
+What the BMI Calculator Actually Measures

-WHO BMI Classification Categories Explained
+WHO Classification Categories

 | Category | BMI Range | Health Risk Level | Common Conditions Associated |